Share this:

 Market Status

-A few varieties of genetically modified (GM or genetically engineered) virus-resistant squash are grown in the US (in total, 1000 hectares).
-Bayer (via its subsidiary Seminis) sells some GM yellow straightneck, yellow crookneck and green zucchini squash seeds for planting in the US.
+A very small amount (possibly 2,500 acres) of one or more varieties of genetically modified (GM or genetically engineered) virus-resistant squash are grown in the US.
+Bayer (via its subsidiary Seminis) sells some seeds for planting in the US.
 They are not grown in Canada but can be imported as food.

-There are two virus-resistant GM traits approved for use in squash for human consumption in Canada but this squash is not grown in Canada.
-Click here to see this information from the Canadian Food Inspection Agency.
+There are two virus-resistant GM traits approved for use in squash for human consumption in Canada.
+However, this squash is not grown in Canada.